 It is one thing to understand how our metabolism works, yet it is quite another thing to put it all together.

 Below are 24 food combos and suggestions for optimizing your energy levels throughout the day and improving night-time sleep quality.

 Substitute Processed Food with Whole (Real) Food

 Before one even considers food combos for balancing energy levels, it should be understood that the best thing one can do from a dietary viewpoint is to substitute processed foods with whole foods.
-Highly processed foods contain unnatural quantities of sugars, salts, and additives, which promote erratic energy levels while lacking the nutrients required for the right balance.
+Unlike minimally processed foods such as whole-wheat bread and yogurt, highly processed foods contain unnatural quantities of sugars, salts, and additives, which promote erratic energy levels while lacking the nutrients required for the right balance.

 Overcoming Processed Food Addiction.
 For very similar reasons, these foods are typically highly addictive.
 Their stimulating effects promote rapid fluctuations in cellular metabolism that lead to requiring more of them for less benefit.

 1. Helpful suggestions for limiting dietary processed foods, and their negative health effects, include:

 - Consume a balanced (whole food) meal before opting for a processed treat

 - Swap a portion of processed grain (e.g., pasta, bread) for high-fiber veg

 - Indulge in healthy fats when craving fatty foods (nuts, avocado, seeds)